 My shade in Double Wear is 1N2 Ecru, which is considered neutral.
 I had some trouble finding the perfect match, but then I did some research on the colors.
 In Double Wear, neutral colors are quite peachy, so if you’re pale, but yellow-toned, you may find your match in the neutral section.
 Here I found helpful swatches, where you can see clearly the colors sorted in cool, neutral and warm sections.
 As you can see Ecru is the second lightest color in the neutrals.

 Before and after photos with Estee Lauder’s Double Wear foundation in shade Ecru.
 It covers extremely well.
 (You can still see some texture and bumps, but no foundation is gonna hide that, that’s just a problem with having acne.)

 Unfortunately, there is one downside to this foundation.
 I hate to admit this, but it breaks me out.
-Every time.
 It lasts so damn well I’m not surprised though.
 It’s a bit of work to remove the foundation from my face and after I’ve removed it, some of my pimples have become irritated and red.
 They always calm down after a day or two though, so I don’t worry about it too much.
 I don’t use this foundation very often, only on special occasions so it doesn’t straight up cause me acne.
 I know people that use this with no problem with their skin, so I don’t think it’s a very common problem either.
 And who knows, maybe my skin tolerates this better once I’ve gotten rid of the acne.